 There are many types of rainbowfish in existence.
-These freshwater fish have beautiful rainbow-colored scales making them one of the most sought after pet fish.
-They are schooling fish and prefer to be in groups of six or more fish of the same species.
+These freshwater fish have beautiful rainbow-colored scales making them one of the most sought-after pet fish.
+They are schooling fish and prefer to be with six or more fish of the same species.
 Rainbowfish feed on algae, insect larvae, and small crustaceans.
 You can also supplement their diet with tropical fish flakes.

 Table of Contents

 The Australian rainbowfish or Murray River rainbowfish is native to Australia.
 These rainbowfish are peaceful and thrive in larger tanks.
 They can live in varying water conditions, which makes them fit for beginner tanks.

 The Australian rainbowfish vary in color (depending on the river they live in, in the wild).
 But, it is usually olive green or bluish brown, sometimes with a dark horizontal stripe mid-body.

 Boeseman’s rainbowfish have varying colors that range from blue to orange.
 It usually has a bluish-purple head and an orangish-yellow back.
 These little fish have a calm personalities.
 They thrive in larger fish tanks as they need ample space to swim around in schools.

 The dwarf rainbowfish species or the neon rainbowfish are native to Indonesia.
 It is one of the most petite rainbowfish types growing to 2 – 2 1/2 inches.
 They go by a lot of names because of the different shades of color that they can have.
 For example, some exhibit peacock-like colors and have the name Peacock Rainbowfish.